 Beer is one of the world’s oldest and most loved beverages.
-On April 7, 1933, beer was made legal in the United States, a huge move by the American government to end the prohibition of alcoholic beverages.
+On April 7, 1933, the brew was made legal in the United States, a huge move by the American government to end the prohibition of alcoholic beverages.
 The date is now celebrated as “National Beer Day,” and it’s the perfect time to get together with friends and enjoy some of your favorite brews.
 However, before you plan your night on the town, you should consider the affects that drinking beer might have on your teeth.
-This is even more important if you drink beer regularly.
+This is even more important if you drink regularly.

 Beer and Cavities: Is Your Favorite Brew a Concern?

 The idea that beer might hurt your teeth is probably news to you.
 Many people have a misconception that beer doesn’t contain sugar because it doesn’t taste sweet.
 Unfortunately, the opposite is true.
-While beer contains no added sugar, it does contain 13 grams of carbohydrates in a serving.
+While it contains no added sugar, it does contain 13 grams of carbohydrates in a serving.
 When carbohydrates mix with the natural bacteria found in your mouth, plaque begins to form.
 This plaque is what eventually leads to gum disease and tooth decay.

 Enamel Damage: is Acidic Beer Damaging to Your Teeth?